Sriwijaya Air Flight 182: Investigation

 An Indonesian aviation expert said that the aircraft had been stored for repairs by Sriwijaya Air between 23 March and 23 October 2020.
 However, other experts speculated that the long time spent inactive may have caused deterioration and that technical problems may have developed.

 On 15 January 2021, NTSC announced that the data from the FDR have been successfully downloaded.
 A total of 330 parameters were being examined and analysed by investigators.
 A Reuters report said that the data extracted, such as flight path, speed and engine condition, were "in good condition."

 The preliminary report was released on 10 February 2021.

-On 12 April 2021, the NTSC announced that all data from the CVR was successfully downloaded and included the accident flight.
+Data from the CVR was downloaded and included the accident flight, although it transpired that the captain's microphone was not recorded and the cockpit area microphone was all but inaudible due to interference.

 The investigation conducted simulations of the accident based on the FDR and CVR data in flight training simulator.
 The first simulation attempt was conducted at the Las Vegas Flight Academy in Henderson, Nevada, on 27 October 2021.
 It was found that the simulator did not react similarly to the accident flight during an asymmetric thrust event.
 The simulation revealed that the thrust lever console was not closely monitored by the pilots.
 The investigation repeated the simulation session in NAM Training Center in Jakarta on 7 December 2021 and successfully recreated the accident flight.
 However, some objectives could not be achieved due to the difference in configuration between the simulator and the accident aircraft.

 On 17 January 2022, the NTSC released its first interim statement.